stephenfuqua/stephenfuqua.github.io/_posts/2007/2007-09-28-do_not_trust_th.md

 I was not a computer science major.
 I only took a few programming classes, so I don't always have a strong intuitive sense for memory allocation and usage.
-But now that I think about it, this makes perfect sense. `List&lt;T&gt;` is the generic implementation of an `ArrayList`.
+But now that I think about it, this makes perfect sense. `List<T>` is the generic implementation of an `ArrayList`.
 And as we <a href="http://msdn2.microsoft.com/en-us/library/system.collections.arraylist(VS.80).aspx">know</a>, `ArrayList` "Implements the IList interface using an array whose size is